A comparative study of the correlation between the structure and the dynamics for systems interacting via attractive and repulsive potentials: Conclusion

-In Fig. \ref{Fig_struc}(a), we compare the $P(S)$ of the LJ and WCA systems at the same temperature and also at a similar relaxation time.
-At the same temperature, for the WCA system, despite the average rdf being sharper(Fig. \ref{Fig_struc}(b)) we find a longer tail of the $P(S)$ distribution towards higher softness values.
-Also, compared to the WCA system, the LJ system's $P(S)$ has more contribution from the lowest softness regime.
-Thus at the same temperature, the LJ system's $P(S)$ is shifted towards smaller softness values leading to a lower value of $\big<S\big>$ (Fig. \ref{Fig_dist}(c)).
-However, this does not tell us why for the same value of SOP the coupling between the dynamics and the SOP is different for the two systems.
-When we compare the distribution of the SOP for the two systems at similar relaxation times, we find that the tail of the distribution for the WCA system at the higher softness value is much less compared to the LJ system.
+The calculation of the microscopic SOP is given in Section \ref{sop}.
+All the microscopic calculations are done for the bigger ``A" particles, which are also larger in number.
+This is to ensure that there is no size inhomogeneity which we know can also play a role in the dynamics \cite{palak_soft}, and also, the statistics are better for the same set of runs.
+In Figs. \ref{Fig_dist}(a) and \ref{Fig_dist}(b), we plot the SOP distribution of the LJ and WCA systems, respectively.
+For both systems, the low SOP regime appears to be temperature independent, and with a decrease in temperature, the tail of the distribution towards the higher value of SOP shifts inwards.
+A similar observation was reported for another order parameter obtained using ML\cite{olivier_pre}.
+In Fig. \ref{Fig_dist}(c), we compare the $P(1/\beta\Phi_{r})$ of the LJ and WCA systems at the same temperature and also at a similar relaxation time.
+At the same temperature, for the WCA system, despite the average rdf being sharper(Fig. \ref{Fig_dist}(d)), we find a longer tail of the $P(1/\beta\Phi_{r})$ distribution towards higher SOP values.
+Also, compared to the WCA system, the LJ system's $P(1/\beta\Phi_{r})$ has higher contribution from the lowest SOP regime.
+Thus at the same temperature, the LJ system's $P(1/\beta\Phi_{r})$ is shifted towards smaller SOP values leading to a lower value of $\big<1/\beta \Phi_{r}\big>$ (Fig. \ref{macro_study}(b)).
+When we compare the distribution of the SOP for the two systems at similar relaxation times, we find that the tail of the distribution for the WCA system at the higher SOP value is much shorter compared to the LJ system.
 Also, the rdf of the WCA system at T = 0.33 is much sharper.
-Thus, compared to the LJ system, for the WCA system, the cage structure needs to be better defined to have similar activation energy/dynamics.
-Similar observations were made in the macroscopic calculation (Figs. \ref{macro_study}(c) and \ref{macro_study}(d)).\\
+Thus, compared to the LJ system, for the WCA system, the cage structure needs to be better defined to have similar activation energy/dynamics. \\

 \textbf{Appendix III: Correlation functions}\\